 Dr. Kutluk Oktay is a reproductive endocrinologist who specializes in infertility issues.
 At Innovation Fertility Preservation and IVF, Dr. Oktay discovered that women with BRCA mutations may have a low egg reserve.
 He’s also performed cutting-edge research in fertility issues of women with BRCA mutations.
 Dr. Oktay and his expert staff can offer patients with BRCA mutation fertility options that will increase their chances of being able to produce a child.
 The facility provides these services to patients from all over the world, including those nearest to its location in the greater New York City area.
-Dr. Oktay sees patients in both Westchester and Manhattan.
+Dr. Oktay sees patients in Manhattan.

 A BRCA mutation -- which stands for breast cancer gene -- carrier is a patient who carries a particular mutation in a BRCA gene that increases their risk of developing breast cancer, especially before menopause.
 These mutations also increase the risk of ovarian and other cancer risks.
 There are two kinds of BRCA genes called BRCA1 and BRCA2.
 There could be various different types of mutations in either gene causing cancer tendency and types of mutations may vary with ethnic background.
 These mutations can be inherited from either parent.

 Ethnicity plays a significant role in what type of carrier a patient is.
 The ancestry associated with the highest percentage of BRCA1 carriers is the Ashkenazi Jewish.
 Caucasians account for approximately 3% of all BRCA carriers.

 Dr. Oktay can work with you if you have BRCA mutations, using his specialized approaches so that you can maximize your present and future chances of fertility.